Sinopsis

 A look at today's business papers and markets

-02/09/2022 Duración: 11minBusiness Editor Joe Lynam takes a look at some of the business stories in today's papers and websites with Aidan Donnelly of Davys.
+03/10/2022 Duración: 03minBusiness Editor Joe Lynam takes a look at today's main business stories featured in the main business pages and websites.

 -